Sam559I/Portfolio/README.md

 Open [GitHub](https://github.com/Sam559I/Portfolio)
 -
 ## Purpose
 The portfolio website serves as a platform to exhibit my skills and attributes to both my peers and potential employers, while also functioning as a promotional tool to showcase the skills utilized in its creation to prospective clients.

-Through this website, I aim to present a  overview of my capabilities in a visually engaging and professional manner.
+Through this website, I aim to present a  overview of my capabilities in a minimalist visually engaging and professional manner.
 It will feature sections such as an About Me page, Portfolio highlighting my work, Resume/CV section, blog and contact page.

 ## Functionality / features / Components
 ### Semantics
-Used throughout html nav, main, div and foooter semantics to keep simple and easy to read.
+Utilized HTML5 semantic elements such as <nav>, <main>, <div>, <span>, and <footer>  in maintaining simplicity and readability in code structure which reflects design.
+<nav>: Designates navigation links for a webpage, ideal for menus and table of contents.
+<main>: Represents the primary content of the document, excluding repetitive elements like headers and footers.
+<div>: Serves as a versatile container for grouping elements and applying styles or scripts.
+<span>: Functions similarly to <div>, but as an inline container, suitable for applying styles or scripts to specific text or inline elements.
+<footer>: Defines a footer for its nearest sectioning content, commonly containing details like authorship, copyright information, or related document links.
+By incorporating these semantic elements, i've enhance code comprehension for developers and also improves accessibility the website

 ### Reused Component/Feature
 -  Responsive Nav bar this is linked to all pages of the portfolio, used flexbox for simple design and layout